 - Improving outcomes – design of a new Mental Health Safety Improvement Programme focusing on suicide prevention

-- Length of stay – bring length of stay in inpatient units to the national average of 32 days
+- Length of stay – bring the length of stay in inpatient units to the national average of 32 days

 Children and young people